 The bread of life lay on the floor --

 Then as answer to its prayer and more

 Just as it thought, "It looks so dry"

 Wearing on its face a boozy smile

 To see a drunken mouse walk past.

-The organist fell off her chair,
+The organist fell off her wobbly chair,

-The minister could only stare
+The minister was able only to stare

 To see this drunken, sinful mouse